Bewn/Bewn/README.md

 Bewn like boon, or beau- like beauty spelled like pew

-or ben on the web, benweb,
+or ben on the web, symmetric bewnweb,

 or bεn with a silent w
 >